Fiction

 Many refused their meals, either in protest of their captivity or because the choppy seas robbed them of their appetites.
 But Baudin was unyielding, going as far as to hand-feed rissoles into the beaks, mouths and muzzles of the sick, often at the cost of the crew’s diminishing stores.
 On finer days, when the sea was calm and the deck warm from sun, Baudin would lead a wombat or wallaby on a rope, allowing it to ruminate among familiar vegetation on deck.

 Of the seventy-two animals taken from Australia only sixteen survived the journey to France.
-Most were destined ignoble burials: thrown overboard, left to perplex fish.
+Most were destined to ignoble burials: thrown overboard, left to perplex fish.
 Baudin himself would meet a similar end, dying kinless and confused on Mauritius.
 The cause of death, while undiagnosed, was believed to be the same that claimed some of his passengers—that which saw Eugene, the tiger snake, ingest its own tail and the floating primroses dive to their collective death.
-However, Baudin’s demise did not take the form of self-ingestion or a voluntary plank-walk, but rather an unwillingness to eat, drink or fight in any way against the degeneration of his body, so much so that in he refused to be transported to a more comfortable location than his foreshore hammock, where he contently decomposed in his final weeks among the living.
+However, Baudin’s demise did not take the form of self-ingestion or a voluntary plank-walk, but rather an unwillingness to eat, drink or fight in any way against the degeneration of his body, so much so that he refused to be transported to a more comfortable location than his foreshore hammock, where he contently decomposed in his final weeks among the living.

 Three months later, when Flinders arrived in Mauritius, he visited Baudin’s grave—a plot of earth marked only by an assortment of flowers begging to be replaced.
 It moved him deeply.